pritimane1809/Insternship_assignments/Day-04/README.md

 - executed the script using 'bash' command and passed the three arguments "apple banana mango".
 Hence the result as shown in screenshot.
   <img width="509" height="159" alt="H-1" src="https://github.com/user-attachments/assets/3fb146cd-7ca2-42b6-a752-8deb3c0295f4" />

+Homework -02 : Which process uses most memeory?

+From the below screeshot, PID 417 with root user uses most memory